DominicMachado/DominicMachado.github.io/docs/latn-101-f21/schedule-latn101-f21.md

 - Adjectives (2-1-2, 3rd declension adjectives)
 - Noun-adjective agreement
 - **Reading (to be completed before class)**: Watch Prof. Joseph's short videos about [noun-adjective agreement](https://www.youtube.com/watch?v=h5ZG-GM3EFA&feature=youtu.be) and [adjective dictionary entries](https://www.youtube.com/watch?v=a_iyFuYTma4).
 Additionally, read and study sections 1a, 1c, 1d, and 1e in selection on [adjectives](https://lingualatina.github.io/textbook/presentation/01-nouns-adjs-pron/adjectives/) from the textbook.
 - **Morphology and Vocabulary (to be completed before class)**: Compare and contrast the declension of adjectives in these [charts](https://lingualatina.github.io/textbook/reference/adjectives-paradigms/) with [noun charts](https://neelsmith.github.io/latin101/assignments/nouns/nomgen/) and memorize the key differences.
-Memorize the dictionary entries and definitions for the [adjectives](link to come) in Unit 1.
+Memorize the dictionary entries and definitions for the [adjectives](https://dominicmachado.github.io/schedule-latn101-f21-unit-1-vocabulary-adjectives) in Unit 1.
-- **Practice (to be completed before class)**: Write out the nominative and genitive singular and plural of the following noun-adjective pairs, noting the declensions of the noun and adjective: *sapiens regina*; *horribilis pater*; *mea soror*.
+- **Practice (to be completed before class)**: Write out the nominative and genitive singular and plural of the following noun-adjective pairs, noting the declensions of the noun and adjective: *ferox filia*; *suus hospes*; *mortalis pater*.
 - **Further Practice**: Try your hand at the following exercise on [dictionary entires for adjectives](https://lingualatina.github.io/textbook/exercises/01-nouns-adjs-pron/adj-type/).

 ### Friday, September 10
 - *is, ea, id*
 - *sui, sibi, se, se*
 -  **Reading (to be completed before class)**: Watch the first 9:03 of my short video on [pronouns](https://www.youtube.com/watch?v=Ko88xi01AMY).
 Additionally, read and study the introductory section on [pronouns](https://lingualatina.github.io/textbook/presentation/01-nouns-adjs-pron/pronouns/#pronouns) as well as the sub-sections of [*is, ea, id*](https://lingualatina.github.io/textbook/presentation/01-nouns-adjs-pron/pronouns/#is-ea-id) and [*sui, sibi, se, se*](https://lingualatina.github.io/textbook/presentation/09-pron-dep-irreg/#reflexive-pronouns).
 - **Morphology and Vocabulary (to be completed before class)**: Memorize the nominative and genitive forms of *is, ea, id* and *sui, sibi, se, se*.
-Memorize the dictionary entries and definitions for the [pronouns](link to come) in Unit 1.
+Memorize the dictionary entries and definitions for the [pronouns](https://dominicmachado.github.io/schedule-latn101-f21-unit-1-vocabulary-pronouns) in Unit 1.
 - **Further Practice**: Try your hand at the following [exercise](https://lingualatina.github.io/textbook/exercises/01-nouns-adjs-pron/pronouns/) on the nominative and genitive forms of *is, ea, id*.

 [Back to top.](#top)